 - It heralds the coming of positive cash flow.
 If you want to increase cash flow so you can—I don’t know—pay yourself more money, then you must know the initial target.
 You have to understand the dollar amount above which positive cash flow starts.

 - It’s a scorecard for growth.
 As your business grows, so do expenses.
 If you can keep the break-even point rate of change below the revenue point rate of change, your profits should convert to cash.
 If not, you’re likely to feel you’re working harder and harder with little to show for it.

 - It stirs creativity in the business owner brain.
 Successful leaders frequently ask, “What can I do to lower my break-even point?”
 That’s another way of asking, “How can the business get more efficient, less wasteful, and be a better steward of its resources?”

-Next month, I’ll show you how to quickly calculate your company’s break-even point.
+In the next article, I’ll show you how to quickly calculate your company’s break-even point.
 In the meantime, contact me if you need any more convincing that knowing your break-even number is critical to operating a profitable and successful business.